Referendum Party: Background and ideology

 The United Kingdom joined the European Communities (EC) in 1973.
-Following the Maastricht Treaty in 1993 the EC became the European Union.
-The EU differed from the EC in having greater political authority, resulting in some reduction of the sovereignty of its member-states.
-The UK's ratification of the treaty in 1992, followed by its passing of the European Communities (Finance) Act in 1994–95, generated much controversy and infighting within the UK's Conservative Party, which was then in government under Prime Minister John Major.
+Following the Maastricht Treaty in 1993 the EC became the European Union.The UK's ratification of the treaty in 1992, followed by its passing of the European Communities (Finance) Act in 1994–95, generated much controversy and infighting within the UK's Conservative Party, which was then in government under Prime Minister John Major.
 This caused considerable damage to Major's administration, which was increasingly unpopular among the British population.
 Various British newspapers, among them The Sun, The Daily Telegraph and The Times, had adopted a consistently Eurosceptic position.
 Opinion polls suggested growing opposition to aspects of the EU in the UK.
 More widely, the acceleration of the EU's integration process had resulted in the growth of Eurosceptic parties across many of its member states.

 The Anglo-French businessman James Goldsmith announced the formation of the Referendum Party on 27 November 1994.
 Goldsmith had once been a strong supporter of the EC but had grown disenchanted with it during the early 1990s, becoming particularly concerned that it was forming into a superstate governed by centralised institutions in Brussels.
 He opposed the Maastricht Treaty, believing that it resulted in increased German dominance in Europe.
 As an economic protectionist, he was also critical of the EU's signing of the General Agreement on Tariffs and Trade, believing that global free trade would damage both the EU's economy and his own business interests.

 Goldsmith had prior political experience, having been elected as a Member of the European Parliament (MEP) in France as part of the Eurosceptic Movement for France coalition in June 1994.
 Although his father had been a Member of Parliament representing Britain's Conservative Party, and he had personally had a close relationship to the party when it was led by Margaret Thatcher, Goldsmith wanted to launch his campaign independently of the Conservatives, hoping that it could draw on cross-party concerns about the direction of the EU.
 At the time of the party's formation, Goldsmith had an estimated personal wealth of £800 million, and promised to put £20 million into the party.
 He pledged to spend at least £10 million on campaigning for the next general election, to ensure that his party was funded to the same extent as the country's larger political parties.
 Goldsmith's intervention in British politics has been compared with that of the multi-millionaires Ross Perot in the United States and Silvio Berlusconi in Italy.